 Evaluation models are used in curriculum as a process for assessing the appropriateness of a curriculum for a context.
 As with approaches to curriculum evaluation, evaluation models can be divided into scientific and humanistic models.
-For the next few post we will look at scientific models of curriculum evaluation.
-Are first example is Robert Stake’s Congruence-Contingency Model.
+For the next few post, we will look at scientific models of curriculum evaluation.
+Our first example is Robert Stake’s Congruence-Contingency Model.

 Stake’s model of curriculum evaluation is more than just an evaluation process.
 Stake’s model also looks at the development of the curriculum.
-When using this model, it is necessary to compare the developed curriculum with what actual happen in the classroom.
+When using this model, it is necessary to compare the developed curriculum with what actually happens in the classroom.

 There are six key terms, broken down into two groups of three, that we need to know in order to understand Stake’s model and they are as follows.